 Archive | August 2023

-Study Abroad Celebrate 100 Years
+Study Abroad Celebrates 100 Years

 This summer, we were very fortunate to spend our vacation touring a number of nations in Eastern Europe that were new to us.
 In addition to engaging in cultural experiences and performances; meeting remarkable people in every community we visited; seeing spectacular art, architecture, and scenery; navigating new languages; and relishing diverse cuisine; we were overwhelmed by a newfound appreciation for the history of the region.

 One city we visited has been taken over militarily 144 times since the departure of the Romans.
-Every community had been shaped by invasions, wars, religious domination, and communism; and yet everywhere we saw resilience, pride, and tempered optimism.
+Every community had been shaped by invasions, wars, religious domination, and communism; and yet everywhere, we saw resilience, pride, and tempered optimism.

 These are the kinds of lessons that cultural immersion and travel make possible.
 They are at the heart of why study abroad is so meaningful and important.
 “Educational tourism” has its own value, but real study abroad benefits from meaningful cultural immersion.
 That is what helps us to really appreciate our place in the world and the complexities each of us faces in an ever more global order.